 Surgical Abortion: What to Expect at Home

-After a surgical abortion, you may have cramps and light bleeding for up to 2 weeks.
-Most women can return to normal activities 1 to 2 days after the procedure.
+You may have cramps and light bleeding for up to 2 weeks after a surgical abortion.
+Most people can return to normal activities 1 to 2 days after the procedure.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to feel better as quickly as possible.